Skip to main content

 Blood tests.
 Laboratory tests can measure the amount of food-specific IgE in the blood.
 IgE antibodies are made by the body in response to allergens.
 Once you have developed these IgE antibodies, they are constantly circulating in your blood.
 Therefore, this blood test can be done at any time.
 The greater the amount of IgE, the higher the probability the person has an allergy to that particular food.

-Previously, experts used to say that avoiding foods that commonly cause allergies early in life could help prevent allergies.
+Previously, experts believed that avoiding foods that commonly cause allergies early in life could help prevent allergies.
 Research now shows that the opposite is true.
 Exposing infants to foods such as peanuts (being careful to avoid any choking risk) may prevent allergies.
 This is particularly true for infants who have severe eczema, or who have a family history of food allergies.
 Talk to your doctor about the best plan for your child.

 For older children who have developed allergies, the best way to avoid an allergic reaction is to avoid the food or foods that cause a reaction.
-Here are some steps you can take:
+Here are some steps you can take.

 While most children outgrow food allergies, some carry them into adulthood.
 Teenagers need to be aware of food allergies they had as children and not assume they have outgrown them.
-In particular, allergies to peanuts, tree nuts, fish and shellfish usually are not outgrown.
+In particular, allergies to peanuts, tree nuts, fish, and shellfish usually are not outgrown.

 For minor allergic reactions, over-the-counter or prescription antihistamines or nasal sprays can be used to relieve the symptoms.
 Talk to your doctor about the best medication for your child.